 Database Administration/ Web Development

 The surge in using data to drive business has pushed demand for in-depth data skills as the new levels of data integration and analytics will require many new skills to take advantage of new opportunities.
 It’s a great industry to enter if you’re looking to create a successful career in an industry that’s most likely going to keep growing.
-Check out some of our Web Development courses to see what’s on offer.

 Now let’s take a look at what industries and jobs are going to be the most hurt by the recent technology boom, not just now, but in the future too.